-Protestors gather around New Hanover County Sherriff’s office to protest against ICE
+Protesters gather around New Hanover County Sheriff’s Office to voice concerns about ICE

-Chayanne Dos Santos, one of the leaders of ILM Action Network, who organized the event, says they are standing up for those who are afraid during these times.
-ILM action says, they gathered to protest for the people who are detained and held in the county.
+Cheyanne Dos Santos, one of the leaders of ILM Action Network that organized the event, says they are standing up for those who are afraid during these times, as well as people who are detained and held in the county jail.

-“We are looking to stand up for any marginalized people who need to be spoken for and protected; whether that be socially or through action, and that is what we are here to prove.
+“We are looking to stand up for any marginalized people who need to be spoken for and protected; whether that be socially or through action, and that is what we are here to prove,” she said.

 Ashley Piña Hernandez is a daughter of an immigrant, and people like her are afraid and angry over the invasion of ICE.